Milner39/Special-Offer-Scraper/README.md

 <br>

-3. Set the appropriate enviroment variables in the `.env` file.
+3. Set the appropriate environment variables in the `.env` file.

 <br>